 The results of our evaluations are displayed in Fig.7.
 For the data set Lit_Au1, we could confirm all effects of previous findings: wgeo was usually significantly smaller than the other calculated channel distances, while the calculated value for whyd increased.
 Only in two cases we found the opposite result, but also here, the presence of differences as such was remarkable.

+Due to our lack of knowledge of z% we repeated the analysis for our own data as well for the literature data also for the alternative values 8% and 16%.
+The respective results do not vary significantly from the observations made for 12% and are displayed in the supporting information (S.6.19).

 It can be summarized that applying AF4 theory blindly leads to conspicuously inconsistent results.
 As we counterchecked the derivation of our formulas and implementation into the software multiple times, we speculated this behavior to be reasoned by a systematic measurement error.
 For this reason, we continued and investigated the influence of measurement uncertainties on the resulting sizes.